FriendsOfOro/front-commerce-lite/docs/getting-started.md

----
-title: Getting started with Front-Commerce
+# Getting started with Front-Commerce
----

 While Front-Commerce is a [closed source product](https://developers.front-commerce.com/license.html), we don't want you to trust us blindly.